Monday, September 5, 2016

 The argument is often forwarded by trinitarians and some others is that since there is only one true God, and since Jesus is also called "God", Jesus must be that one true God, or else be a false god.
 However, the historical/cultural context of the Hebrew words for "God" indicates a secondary legitimate usage of the word, other than meaning the Supreme Being or false god.
 Indeed, a study of the words involved indicates that the Hebrew words for "god", when applied to any other than Jehovah, can take on a more general meaning of might, strength, power.
 This we will proceed to show in this study.

-The Greek word, theos, is used to describe Satan as "the god of this world" (2 Corinthians 4:4); it is used to describe the saints as"gods," "sons of the Most High" (John 10:34, 35, from Ps.
+The Greek word, theos, is used to describe Satan as "the god of this world" (2 Corinthians 4:4); it is also used to describe the saints as"gods," "sons of the Most High" (John 10:34, 35, from Ps.
 82:6, Revised Standard Version).
-It also used of idols, or fabricated "gods who will go before us" (Acts 7:40), and heathen gods, "the gods have come down to us in human form!"
+It is used of idols, or fabricated "gods who will go before us" (Acts 7:40), and heathen gods, "the gods have come down to us in human form!"
 (Acts 14:11, 12).
 Hence, THEOS itself is general in its application in Scripture, and the fact that it is occasionally used of Jesus should not be taken as proof that he was God Almighty.
 Such usage alone is not conclusive to warrant such a distinction.

 But more importantly is how the Hebrews used the words from which theos is translated.
 Being Hebrews, the New Testament writers would be well aware of this heritage.
 We need to keep in mind that the Bible writers were not Greeks, but Hebrews.
 Having been inspired and enlightened by the Holy Spirit, (John 16:4-13; Galatians 1:12; Ephesian 3:5; 2 Timothy 2:2) their ideas and mode of thinking were based on the Hebrew Scriptures (Isaiah 8:20), not the Greek, Roman or Latin philosophies or mythologies.
 Thus it should be imperative that we see how the Hebrews used the Hebrew words for "god", and see if such could be applicable to NT usage concerning Jesus.

 Let us start by referring to the incident where the Jewish leaders accused Jesus of blasphemy because, as they stated, being a man, he made himself "God".
-(John 10:33) The claim is false (even from the viewpoint of many trinitarians, this claim must be false, since most trinitarians claim that as a man, Jesus was not by "nature" God, but human), and Jesus denied that he was God by stating over and over that he was sent by the only true God, could do nothing of his own self, everything he had was given to him by God, etc. (Matthew 23:39; Mark 11:9,10; Luke 13:35; John 3:2,17; 5:19,22,23,27-30,43; 6:57; 7:16,28; 8:26,28,38; 10:25; 12:49,50; 14:10; 15:15; 17:8,26) In the immediate response to the accusation made by the Jewish leaders, Jesus responded: "Isn't it written in your law, 'I said, you are gods?'
-If he called them gods, to whom the word of God came (and the Scripture can't be broken), Do you say of him whom the Father sanctified and sent into the world, 'You blaspheme,' because I said, 'I am the Son of God?' " (John 10:34-36) Again, instead of claiming to be God Almighty, Jesus clarified that rather than being God Almighty, he was sent by God, his Father, Jehovah, and that he was the Son of God -- not God Almighty Himself.
+(John 10:33) The claim is false (even from the viewpoint of many trinitarians, since most trinitarians claim that as a man, Jesus was not by "nature" God, but human.
+In reality, Jesus denied that he was God by stating over and over that he was sent by the only true God, could do nothing of his own self, everything he had was given to him by God, etc. (Matthew 23:39; Mark 11:9,10; Luke 13:35; John 3:2,17; 5:19,22,23,27-30,43; 6:57; 7:16,28; 8:26,28,38; 10:25; 12:49,50; 14:10; 15:15; 17:8,26) In the immediate response to the accusation made by the Jewish leaders, Jesus responded: "Isn't it written in your law, 'I said, you are gods?'
+If he called them gods, to whom the word of God came (and the Scripture can't be broken), Do you say of him whom the Father sanctified and sent into the world, 'You blaspheme,' because I said, 'I am the Son of God?'
+(John 10:34-36) Again, instead of claiming to be God Almighty, Jesus clarified that rather than being God Almighty, he was sent by God, his Father, Jehovah, and that he was the Son of God -- not God Almighty Himself.

 See also our study: